Tyrowo/tyro_work/README.md

 go through revisions of project descriptions and articles, making cuts to length where possible.

 write a plain html page for the tEDH rules to link publicly on reddit and stuff

+pics are a little small, maybe could make them more responsive and/or based on how many in wrap -- pass in wrap # of children to set proportion of the screen it should take up -- 100% of deviceWidth / (n + 1)